 Self-criticism

-This has to be one of the worse sides of perfectionism because you can have these kinds of self-criticising intrusive thoughts bombarding you around the clock (Aware).
+This has to be one of the worst sides of perfectionism because you can have these kinds of self-criticising intrusive thoughts bombarding you around the clock (Aware).
 If your mind is regularly telling you that you could be doing better in one form or another, then you could be letting perfectionism dictate who you are and what you can do.

 Advertisements